-ASH is governed by a Board of Trustees of up to 12 people.
-The Board is made up of a wealth of experience and knowledge in the tobacco control field.
+ASH is governed by a Board of Trustees of twelve people.
+The ASH Board of Trustees is made up of a wealth of experience and knowledge in the tobacco control field.
 Its members are chosen at our Annual General Meeting by an Advisory Council of more than 70 eminent people from fields such as medicine, public health, public relations and politics.

 Dr Helen Walters

 Dr Helen Walters is Public Health Consultant Advisor to the Public Health Research Programme for NIHR working at the national coordinating centre in Southampton University.
 She focuses on the funding of research that is relevant to Public Health practice, particularly in local government.
 Helen brings extensive experience of coal-face Public Health practice having led the Health Team in the Mayor of London’s office for five years.
 Prior to this Helen was Director of Public Health for the City of Westminster, Consultant in Public Health in Portsmouth, has been a GP partner and served as an elected member in her district council.
 Helen is the Tobacco lead for the UK Faculty of Public Health and a trustee of St Mungo’s.

 Action on Smoking and Health (ASH) is a small public health charity that works to eliminate the harm caused by tobacco.
 ASH was established in January 1971 by the Royal College of Physicians.
 We do not attack smokers or condemn smoking.

 The governing body of the Charity is the Advisory Council which is made up of around 90 individuals whose activities and experiences are relevant to our work.
 The involvement of such people is invaluable to the work we do.
 The Council meets at least once a year.
 As ASH is both a charity and a company limited by guarantee, from a legal point of view, the Members of the Council are also the Members of the Company.

 - To elect the Board of Directors (who are also the Trustees of the Charity).